digitalnsw/research-help/consent/index.md

 -	non-sensitive topics
 -	publication of anonymised research findings

 Sensitive research topics (for example, domestic violence or health matters) are a bit more complicated.
 The same goes for gaining consent from children.
-If you plan to publish or share findings that are not anonymised, you'll need additional levels of consent.
-We plan to look at these scenarios in future.
+If you plan to publish or share findings that are not anonymised, you'll also need additional levels of consent.
+We plan to look at more scenarios in future.

 If you want to use the consent form tool for these kinds of projects, you may need to work with your legal team to add a few extra clauses.

 The tool only complies with the [Privacy and Personal Information Protection Act 1998](https://www.legislation.nsw.gov.au/#/view/act/1998/133).
-If you're doing research outside NSW, you might need to add different levels of consent.
+If you're doing research outside NSW, you might need to add different levels of consent too.

 ## Check in with legal and privacy